tamino-martinius/meteor-smart-form/README.md

 {{> afQuickField name="favoriteColor" options=colorOptions}}
 ```

-This example provides a reactive list of colors options read from the `Colors` collection.
+This example provides a reactive list of colors options read from the `Colors` model.
 This assumes
-that you've created and populated the `Colors` collection and published the necessary colors (documents)
+that you've created and populated the `Colors` model and published the necessary colors (documents)
 to the client.
 Although using a UI helper is ideal because it is reactive, it can't be done with a `quickForm`
 or `afObjectField` or `afArrayField`, unless you make a custom template.